rajatrakesh/CDF-CDH-Workshop/README.md

   - Double click on processor
   - On settings tab, check **failure** relationship
   - Go to properties tab
-  - In the Attributes List value set `dateandtime, country, event, member, sentiment, comment, message_id`.
+  - In the Attributes List value set `dateandtime, country, event, member, sentiment, message_comment, message_id`.
 We will match this structure later in the table that we will create in Kudu.
   - Change Destination to **flowfile-content**
   - Set Include Core Attributes to **false**
   - Apply changes